Svmorgan5/Knowledge-Check-React/README.md

 # Quiz App

-This is a simple quiz application built with React and TypeScript.
+This is a simple quiz application built with React.
 The app allows users to select a category and difficulty level, fetches a question from the Open Trivia Database, and displays the question with multiple-choice answers.
 Users can select an answer and see the result.

 ## Features